 Royal Portrush golf course is one of the best and most challenging links golf courses in the world.
 It has recently been chosen at “The Open” venue for 2019 major.
 The previous time it was held outside the mainland UK was in Portrush back in 1951, won by Max Faulkner.

+In June 2012 it held the Irish Open with still the highest attendance in European Tour history.
 Situated on the beautiful North Antrim Causeway coast, Royal Portrush Golf Club occupies a triangle of giant sand hills which present magnificent views in all directions.
 The hills of Donegal in the west, the Isle of Islay and Southern Hebrides in the north, with the Giant’s Causeway and the Skerries in the east.
 The course is overlooked by the ruins of 13th century Dunluce Castle and this gives its name to Royal Portrush’s famous Dunluce course.
 The course itself is simple breathtaking with huge sand-dunn’s, knee deep grass Brier, hidden dips, blind tee shots and tight undulating greens, which all add up a unforgettable round of golf.
 And of course the ever changing weather can bring any low handicapper to there knee’s.
 A hard course to crack, a must play!